All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Well-tolerated: The most commonly reported side effects include mild injection site discomfort and occasional low-grade fatigue, both of which are typically transient.

-• No significant immunotoxicity: Unlike broad immunostimulants, Ta1's modulatory mechanism means it is less likely to trigger immune overactivation or cytokine storm.
+• No significant immunotoxicity: Unlike broad immunostimulants, Ta1's modulatory mechanism means it's less likely to trigger immune overactivation or cytokine storm.

-• Drug interactions: Ta1 is often used in combination with other therapies (interferon, chemotherapy) and has not shown significant adverse drug interactions in published studies.
+• Drug interactions: Ta1 is often used in combination with other therapies (interferon, chemotherapy) and hasn't shown significant adverse drug interactions in published studies.

 • Not FDA-approved in the U.S.: Despite approval in over 35 countries, Ta1 lacks FDA approval domestically.
 Physician-supervised access through compounding pharmacies is the current pathway.